 Yugoslavia was once one of the most successful countries of the socialist bloc.
 Bosnia and Herzegovina, located in the heart of the defunct Balkan Federation, was the center of its arms, metallurgical and chemical industries.
 Unlike Yugoslavia itself, industrial pollution persists to this day.
-At the same time, Bosnia and Herzegovina is one of the countries with the highest biodiversity in Europe and the last of really wild European rivers.
-Today, these rivers are threatened by hundreds of projects for the construction of small hydropower plants.
+At the same time, Bosnia and Herzegovina is a country with preserved wild nature, the highest European biodiversity, and the last really wild European rivers.
+Today, these rivers are threatened by hundreds of projects to construct small hydropower plants.

 No robbery, save the rivers!

 Bosnia and Herzegovina is unique in the number of natural and unregulated watercourses home to many endemic species of plants and animals.
 These natural gems are threatened by an uncontrolled boom in hydropower plant construction - hundreds of these projects are still in the pipeline, despite increasing citizen opposition and warnings from local and international organizations.
 Many of them are in places that any European Union country would protect as a national park.
-Authorities and politicians are ignoring the negative effects, such as an increased risk of floods, irreversible devastation of nature and damage to tourism.
+Authorities and politicians ignore the negative effects, such as an increased risk of floods, irreversible devastation of nature, and damage to tourism.
 Local communities do not want to be robbed of their natural wealth.
 Many have already raised their voices.
 Rallies, protests, and physical blockades are common – and we support these River Keepers.

 For clean air

-The chimneys of numerous factories are the cause of one of the most serious problems in Bosnia and Herzegovina - tens of thousands of people are suffering from heavy air pollution.
+Numerous factories' chimneys cause one of the most serious problems in Bosnia and Herzegovina - tens of thousands of people are suffering from heavy air pollution.
 The owners do not invest enough in new technologies and continue to benefit from the operation of obsolete metallurgical and chemical plants and power plants.
 One of the biggest polluters in the entire Western Balkans is the steelworks of the global corporation ArcelorMittal in Zenica.
 We have discovered that its operation causes food contamination.
 Every year, we publish rankings of the biggest polluters of Bosnia and Herzegovina and thus help to better inform the population.